Tommahawk65/Game-1/README.md

 - __Score Counter__

-  - Adding a score counter which kept track of how many turns it took to win would add extra value to the game. it could be shown at the end along with the win message.
+  - Adding a score counter to keep track of how many turns it took to win would add extra value to the game.
+It could be shown at the end along with the win message.

   __High Score Leader Board__